Parcticipant Responsibilities and Guidelines

 Program - these ideas are always welcome!

-will submit an annual report electronically to the TEA Archive/Rice
+will submit a single page "fact-sheet" electronically to the

 - The TEA parcticipant will collect video and print media that discusses

 the experience and PROMPTLY send three copies to the TEA Archive/Rice

 University.
 One copy will go into the TEA archive, one copy will go to the EHR